COVID-19 Information

 COVID Vaccine Hotline: (631) 638-1320

-Each patient is allowed to have two visitors (ages 12 and older) at one time between the hours of 11 am and 8 pm, and visitors will be able to switch out throughout the day.
-Exceptions will be made for visitors of:
+Each patient is allowed to have three visitors at a time between the hours of 8 am and 8 pm.
+Visitors must check out in the main lobby after their visit so that other visitors may switch out throughout the day.
+Exceptions will be made for visitors of patients in imminent end-of-life situations or who need compassionate care.

 Additional Visitor Guidelines